SITE UPDATED: 7/10/14

 This is a place honoring the Pittsburg & Shawmut, Mountain Laurel, and Red Bank railroads of western Pennsylvania.
 It is a personal web site not connected to the former Pittsburg & Shawmut Railroad Company or Genesee & Wyoming, Inc., present owner and operator.
-The Genessee & Wyoming corporate site is at: www.gwrr.com The site was first created in May 1996 to share history, memories, photos, and information about these colorful railroads and was last updated 2/21/2014.
-Email about the site may be sent to Dennis Snyder at: firstname.lastname@example.org
+The Genessee & Wyoming corporate site is at: www.gwrr.com The site was first created in May 1996 to share history, memories, photos, and information about these colorful railroads.
+Email about the site may be sent to Dennis Snyder at: email@example.com

 REMEMBER The Pittsburg, Shawmut, and Northern Railroad?
 That is their green and yellow logo below, it was the parent of the Pittsburg & Shawmut.
 The PS&N historical society web site is at: